-First, most B-school applicants were not planning to apply to graduate programs, so they might not have focused on playing the grade game the way most premed or pre-law students did.
+First, most B-school applicants weren't planning to apply to graduate programs, so they might not have focused on playing the grade game the way most premed or pre-law students did.
 Why hold mediocre grades against an applicant who had no intention of applying to grad school five years down the line?

 Second, that was then and this is now.
-I've been told by many admissions people that they discount undergraduate GPAs because they are old measures of performance.
+I've been told by many admissions officers that they discount undergraduate GPAs because they are old measures of performance.
 Admissions officers are more interested in how you perform now — thus the emphasis on GMAT scores.